nawabahmadreshi/documentation/pages/marketing-channels/ad-network-integrations.md

 You can edit your attribution windows under Link Settings > Attribution Windows.
 View through attribution is not yet available, but will be coming soon.

-{% image src="/img/pages/marketing-channels/deep-linked-ads/attribution-windows.png" center half alt='Attribution Windows' %}
+{% image src="/img/pages/marketing-channels/deep-linked-ads/attribution-windows.png" center 3-quarters alt='Attribution Windows' %}

 For customer experience and data accuracy, please do not set your deep linking window longer than the other attribution windows.